-- 1. Distance Education is defined as planned learning that normally occurs in a different place from teaching, requiring specialized course design, instructional techniques, communication through various technologies, and special organizational and administrative arrangements.
-Both synchronous and asynchronous learning are included in this definition. - Face-to-Face/Enhanced delivery is characterized when instruction occurs in a traditional classroom with face-to-face interaction between the instructor and students, at any local campus or remote site, and includes utilization of technology to enhance the class without reducing student seat-time. - 3.
+- b.
+Video Conferencing is characterized by a course section offered through scheduled (synchronous) interactive video, including desktop conferencing. - c.
+Blended delivery is designed specifically to be delivered partially online in an asynchronous format and partially through face-to-face (F2F) interaction, typically in the classroom.
+Both online and F2F interactions are required for the course.
+This delivery is characterized by the expectation of reduced F2F class meeting time when compared to the equivalent credit classroom course. - d.
+Hybrid-Flexible or 'Hyflex' delivery is any class section where students may choose to attend either in an assigned face-to-face environment or in an online environment, synchronously or asynchronously. - e.
+Other Distance delivery includes courses other than internet/online and interactive video, and may include correspondence courses, tape/DVD delivery, etc. - 2.
+Face-to-Face/Enhanced delivery is characterized when instruction occurs in a traditional classroom with face-to-face interaction between the instructor and students, at any local campus-or remote site, and includes utilization of technology to enhance the class without reducing student seat time. - 3.
 Internet or Online delivery implies that 100% of the course section is offered completely online and delivered asynchronously, with no face-to-face interaction between instructors and students. - 4.
 Video Conferencing is characterized by a course section offered through scheduled (synchronous) interactive video, including desktop conferencing. - 5.
-Blended learning is designed specifically to be delivered partially online in an asynchronous format and partially through face-to-face (F2F) interaction, typically in the classroom.
+Blended learning is designed specifically to be delivered partially online in an asynchronous format and partially through face to-face (F2F) interaction, typically in the classroom.
 Both online and F2F interactions are required for the course.
 This delivery is characterized by the expectation of reduced F2F class meeting time when compared to the equivalent credit classroom course. - 6.
 Other Distance Learning includes courses other than internet/online and interactive video, and may include correspondence courses, tape/DVD delivery, etc.